-It’s no secret that the Telecom Expense Management industry, or TEM, as it’s now known, has undergone massive consolidation in recent years.
+It’s no secret that the Telecom Expense Management industry, or TEM, has undergone massive consolidation in recent years.
 Tangoe, the largest TEM provider, has grown through a multitude of acquisitions and mergers which include Profit Line, Rivermine, ttMobiles, and others.
 After Tangoe’s NASDAQ delisting in 2017, private equity (PE) firm Marlin Partners LLP took the company private and merged with Asentinel.
 The firm recently acquired MOBI Wireless Management LLC.
 Another TEM firm, Calero, was formed by PE firm Clearlake Capital Group by merging Veramark Technologies, Movero, and PINNACLE.
 Calero then acquired additional companies including ComView and most recently MDSL.

 A Tangle of Platforms

-- When will a transition to another platform and changes in process occur?
+When will a transition to another platform and changes in process occur?

-- How well will all of the platforms and current processes be supported?
+Which platform will the provider decide on?
+How well will all of the platforms and current processes be supported?

-- What will happen with the existing data?
+What will happen with the existing data?

-- Does the platform support all services desired of a Procure 2 Pay (P2P) model?
+Does the platform support all services desired of a Procure 2 Pay (P2P) model?

 Dramatic Support Changes